ekernf01/ggrn/README.md

 #### Backend 1: steady state

-The initial implementation requires steady-state matching; it ignores the passage of time.
-It offers flexible regression, feature extraction via geneformer, rudimentary use of prior network structure, rudimentary cell type specificity, and predictions after just one step forward.
+The initial implementation offers several matching methods; flexible regression; simple feature extraction or feature extraction via geneformer; rudimentary use of prior network structure; rudimentary cell type specificity; and predictions after just one step forward.
 It has no scheme for matching treatment samples to specific controls, no acyclic penalty, no low-dimensional structure, and no biological noise.
 It accepts the following inputs.

-- `matching_method`: "steady_state"
+- `matching_method`: "steady_state", "user", "closest", or "random"
 - `do_perturbations_persist`: ignored (fixed to True)
 - `prediction_timescale`: ignored (fixed to 1)
 - `method`: A method from sklearn, e.g. `KernelRidge`